edibotopic/edibotopic-website/content/blog/thinking/2024-10-07-where-i-lived.md

 I think they say things like that because there is social housing.
 The place is perfectly fine and I don't know what they're talking about.

+I think some people haven't lived in different places, so they don't realise that there are great people everywhere.

-It's probably the place I've lived with the strongest feeling of community.
+This is probably the place I've lived with the strongest feeling of community.
 People really look out for each other.
 There's always conversations happening.